Petitions and ALL supporting documentation must be received in Advising by 5 PM on the posted deadline:

 - Undergraduate students on Academic Probation who attain a quarterly GPA of 2.0 or higher but whose cumulative GPA is still below the minimum 2.0 will remain on Academic Probation;

 - Undergraduate students on Academic Warning who attain a quarterly GPA of 2.0 or higher but whose cumulative GPA is still below the minimum 2.0 will be moved to Academic Probation;

 - Undergraduate students on Academic Probation whose cumulative GPA remains below 2.0 and whose quarterly GPA is below 2.0 will be dismissed from the University;

 - To re-enroll after being academically dismissed, students must request academic reinstatement through the Center for Academic Advising and Retention (CAAR) Office.
-For students who are declared in a major, CAAR will coordinate the reinstatement proceedings with the college Dean's Office;
+For students who are declared in a major, CAAR will coordinate the reinstatement proceedings with the Major Department;

 - A dismissed undergraduate student is not eligible to enroll for the following academic quarter (fall, winter, spring, or summer);

 - First-time dismissed undergraduate students will be eligible to petition for reinstatement after one quarter;

 - Undergraduate students dismissed a second time will be eligible to petition for reinstatement after one year;

 - Students who are dismissed at the end of spring quarter will not be eligible to enroll in summer or fall quarter but may petition for reinstatement for winter quarter;